Martha Stewart: Later career

-In 1990, Stewart signed with Time Publishing Ventures to develop a new magazine, Martha Stewart Living, for which Stewart would serve as editor-in-chief.
+In 1990, Stewart signed with Time Publishing Ventures to develop a new magazine, Martha Stewart Living, for which Stewart was editor-in-chief.
 The first issue was released in late 1990 with an initial rate base of 250,000.
 Circulation would peak in 2002 at more than 2 million copies per issue.

 In 1993, Stewart began a weekly half-hour television program, also called Martha Stewart Living, based on her magazine.
 The show expanded to weekdays in 1997 and later to a full hour show in 1999 with half-hour episodes on weekends, and ran until 2004.
 Stewart also became a frequent contributor to NBC's Today Show and later to CBS's The Early Show, and starred in several prime time holiday specials on the CBS network.

 On the cover of their May 1995 issue, New York Magazine declared Stewart "the definitive American woman of our time".

 In 2019, it was reported that Stewart was entering the cannabis industry with her own brand.

 Martha Stewart Living Omnimedia

 In September 1997, with the assistance of business partner Sharon Patrick, Stewart was able to secure funding to purchase the various television, print, and merchandising ventures related to the Martha Stewart brand, and consolidate them into a new company, named Martha Stewart Living Omnimedia (MSLO).
-Stewart served as chairwoman, president, and CEO of the new company and Patrick became Chief Operations Officer.
+Stewart was chairwoman, president, and CEO of the new company and Patrick became Chief Operations Officer.
 By organizing all of the brand's assets under one roof, Stewart thought she could promote synergy and have greater control of the brand's direction through the business's activities.
 That same month, Stewart announced in Martha Stewart Living the launch of a companion website and a catalogue business, called Martha by Mail.
 The company also had a direct-to-consumer floral business.

 On October 19, 1999, Martha Stewart Living Omnimedia went public on the New York Stock Exchange under the ticker symbol MSO.
 The initial public offering was set at US$18 per share, and rallied to US$38 by the end of trading, making Stewart a billionaire on paper and the first female self-made billionaire in the United States.
 The stock price slowly went down to $16 per share by February 2002.
 Stewart was then and continues to be the majority shareholder, commanding 96% control of voting power in the company.